confluentinc/ksql/docs/overview/apache-kafka-primer.md

 ---

-ksqlDB is an event streaming database built specifically for {{ site.aktm }}. ksqlDB is designed to give you a higher-level set of primitives than
+ksqlDB is an event streaming database built specifically for {{ site.aktm }}.
+Although it's designed to give you a higher-level set of primitives than
-{{ site.ak }} has, but it's inevitable that {{ site.ak }} can't be -- and
+{{ site.ak }} has, it's inevitable that all of {{ site.ak }}'s concepts can't be, and
-shouldn't be -- abstracted away entirely.
+shouldn't be, abstracted away entirely.
 This section describes the minimum number of {{ site.ak }} concepts that you need to use ksqlDB effectively.
 For more information, consult the official [Apache Kafka documentation](https://kafka.apache.org/documentation/).